 What is Polycystic kidney disease (PKD)?

-Polycystic kidney disease (PKD) is an inherited disorder in which clusters of cysts develop primarily within your kidneys, causing your kidneys to enlarge and lose function over time.
-Clusters of fluid-filled sacs, called cysts, develop in the kidneys and interfere with their ability to filter waste products from the blood.
+develop in the kidneys and interfere with their ability to filter waste products from the blood.
 The cysts vary in size, and they can grow very large.
-The growth of cysts causes the kidneys to become enlarged and can lead to kidney failure.
-Having many cysts or large cysts can damage your kidneys.
-Polycystic kidney disease can also cause cysts to develop in your liver and elsewhere in your body.
+The growth of cysts causes the kidneys to become enlarged and can lead

 What is the symptoms polycystic kidney disease (PKD)?